temporalio/temporal-learning/docs/tutorials/python/data-pipelines/index.md

 You must set either a Start-To-Close or Schedule-To-Close Activity Timeout.

-Now, write out the Activity.
+Now, that the Workflow is explained, develop your Activities to handle the logic of your data pipeline.

-## Step 2: Write your Activities Definition
+## Develop your Activities

 Think of the Activities as steps in your data pipeline.
-Each Activity should handle some thing that you want executed.
+Each Activity should handle something that you want executed.
 The Workflow will handle the execution of each step.

 In the `activities.py` file, write out each step in the data processing pipeline.

+In this example, establish a connection to the `aiohttp`'s [Client Session](https://docs.aiohttp.org/en/stable/client_reference.html).
+The [aiohttp](https://docs.aiohttp.org/en/stable/index.html) library is recommended instead of [requests](https://requests.readthedocs.io), because it avoids making blocking calls.

-For example, `hackernews_top_story_ids()` gets the top 10 stories from Hacker News while, `hackernews_top_stories()` gets items based on the stories ID.
+The `story_ids()` function gets the top 10 stories from Hacker News while, `top_stories()` gets items based on the stories identifier.

-Use the `aiohttp` library instead of `requests` to avoid making blocking calls.

 ```python
 # activities.py